TeamRizu/outfox-wikijs/dev/theming/3d-perspective.md

 # Adjusting the FOV

-To adjust the FOV on your enviroment [ActorFrame](/en/dev/actors/actortypes/actorframe), you have two options:
+To adjust the FOV on your environment [ActorFrame](/en/dev/actors/actortypes/actorframe), you have two options:

 - Adjust the FOV attribute on the [Def.ActorFrame](/en/dev/actors/actortypes/actorframe) object.
 - Use the `self:fov` function on said [ActorFrame](/en/dev/actors/actortypes/actorframe).